TranslationalBioinformaticsUnit/ClustAll/README.md

 -   **Validation**, for assessing the reliability of clustering results using ground truth (if available).

--   **Visualization** functions for interpreting clustering results and comparing different stratifications.
+-   **Visualization**, functions for interpreting clustering results and comparing different stratifications.

 ![](vignettes/img/workflow.jpg)